 Just imagine, income flowing in 24 hours a day.

 As an online financial mentor in the modern day, I’d love to take this opportunity to clear up some of the fantasies and fallacies that surround this notion of “passive income”.
-After that, let’s discuss some real, grounded steps in the creation of genuine, sustainable and reliable passive income.
+At the same time, let’s discuss some real, grounded steps in the creation of genuine, sustainable and reliable passive income.

 Just a few days ago, an acquaintance of mine sent me a Facebook message, announcing his retirement from the rat race in pursuit of passive income.
 To clarify, no streams of passive income had yet been established – though he thought it to be a wise decision to quit his job, anyway.